-CFCE summer camps provide intensive Conductive Education therapy (covering therapeutic areas similar to traditional physical therapy, occupational therapy, and speech and language therapy) for children with motor disabilities in a fun, motivating group environment.
-Our camps run from 9am-3pm, Monday through Friday.
-Each day at camp, the children work on gross motor and fine motor skills, increase their flexibility and strength, practice life skills such as dressing, transferring, and eating, and enjoy taking an active part in social activities with their peers in a structured learning environment tailored to their individual goals.
+CFCE summer camps provide intensive Conductive Education therapy (covering therapeutic areas similar to traditional physical therapy, occupational therapy, and speech and language therapy) for individuals with motor disabilities in a fun, motivating group environment.
+Our camps run from 9:30 - 3:00 or 9:30 - 12:30 (depending on age), Monday through Friday.
+Each day at camp, the participants work on gross motor and fine motor skills, increase their flexibility and strength, practice life skills such as dressing, transferring, and eating, and enjoy taking an active part in social activities with their peers in a structured learning environment tailored to their individual goals.
 Want to learn more about the method of Conductive Education?

-For children who are mobile with or without aids
+For those who are mobile with or without aids

-For children whose motor skills are moderately to significantly impacted
+For those whose motor skills are moderately to significantly impacted

-For children/adults 12 - 21yrs who would like to live more independently
+For adults 18+ who would like to live more independently

 Life Skills Camps:

-For children who need support in fine motor and daily living skills
+For those who need support in fine motor and daily living skills

 Fill out the form below to receive more information about our camps!